pascallanger/DIY-Multiprotocol-TX-Module/README.md

 1. A host RC Tx

-1. A Multiprotocol Transmitter Module that connects to a host transmitter.
+1. A Multiprotocol Transmitter Module (MPTM) that connects to a host transmitter.
 This module is typically comprised of

   * A microcontroller (currently ATMega328P) that interfaces with the Tx, controls the module functions and forwards the RC commands to the RF hardware